prebid/prebid-server-java/docs/developers/bid-adapter-porting-guide.md

 ## Overview

-Don't think of it as simply porting the adapter from Go to Java.
-Instead, treat it as a re-implementation.
+First, thank you for taking on the migration of an adapter from Go to Java.
+But really the best way to think of it is not as straight port.
+Instead, we recommend treat this task as a re-implementation.
 It will take a few adapters before you fully get the hang of it, and that's okay—everyone goes through a learning curve.

 Keep in mind that the PBS-Go team is more lenient about what they allow in adapters compared to the PBS-Java team.